Arnold House School

-Arnold House School is a preparatory school for boys in the St John's Wood district of Westminster, Greater London.
+Arnold House School is a preparatory school for boys in the St John's Wood district of Westminster, Greater London, England, United Kingdom.
 It consists of a Junior School (Years 1–4) and Senior School (Years 5–8).

 History

 Arnold House School was founded in 1905 by Miss Hanson with nine pupils.
 Hanson opened the school with the intention of showing that a headmistress was equally capable of preparing boys for public schools.
 By the time she stepped down as Headmistress, the school was flourishing.
 It became a charitable trust in 1969.

 Coat of arms

 In celebration of the school's centenary in 2005, it applied for and was granted a coat of arms by the College of Arms.
 The school motto, "Conquer We Shall", is derived from a poem by Robert Herrick: